altocodenl/tagaway/readme.md

 - csrf:SESSION (string): key is session, value is associated CSRF token.

-- hash:USERNAME (hash): key is hash of picture uploaded (with metadata stripped), value is id of corresponding pic/vid.
-Used to check for repeated picture.
+- hash:USERNAME (hash): key is hash of piv uploaded (with metadata stripped), value is id of corresponding piv.
+Used to check for repeated piv.

-- hashorig:USERNAME (hash): key is hash of picture uploaded (without metadata stripped), value is id of corresponding pic/vid.
-Used to check for already uploaded picture.
+- hashorig:USERNAME (hash): key is hash of piv uploaded (without metadata stripped), value is id of corresponding piv.
+Used to check for already uploaded piv.

-- hash:USERNAME:PROVIDER (set): contains hashes of the pictures imported by an user.
+- hash:USERNAME:PROVIDER (set): contains hashes of the pivs imported by an user.
 The hashed quantity is `ID:MODIFIED_TIME`.

-- hashdel:USERNAME (set): contains hashes of the pictures deleted by an user, to check for repetition when re-uploading files that were deleted.
+- hashdel:USERNAME (set): contains hashes of the pivs deleted by an user, to check for repetition when re-uploading files that were deleted.
 This field is not in use yet.

-- hashorigdel:USERNAME (set): contains hashes of the pictures deleted by an user (without metadata stripped), to check for repetition when re-uploading files that were deleted.
+- hashorigdel:USERNAME (set): contains hashes of the pivs deleted by an user (without metadata stripped), to check for repetition when re-uploading files that were deleted.
 This field is not in use yet.

-- hashdel:USERNAME:PROVIDER (set): contains hashes of the pictures deleted by an user, to check for repetition when re-importing files that were deleted.
+- hashdel:USERNAME:PROVIDER (set): contains hashes of the pivs deleted by an user, to check for repetition when re-importing files that were deleted.
 The hashed quantity is `ID:MODIFIED_TIME`.
 This field is not in use yet.

-- thu:ID (string): id of the corresponding pic.
+- thu:ID (string): id of the corresponding piv.

-- pic:ID (hash)
+- piv:ID (hash)
    id: STRING (uuid)
    owner: STRING (user id)
    name: STRING